mafenet/Blatand-Lyd/README.md

 ## wal.edit.sh

 This is based on the old `wal` by Dylan Araps.
 All credit to him. `wal` generated color schemes for your desktop from wallpapers by using `imagemagick`.
 I've edited it to write the generated colorscheme to the `i3`,`sway`, `termite` and Xresources config files and the following scripts in order to store them permanently.
+The color configuration sections in the scripts and config files are currently emtpy.
+Execute the script in the follwing format
+`wal.edit.sh -i Your/Wallpaper/Here` to fill these sections.
 In the future, this functionality should be seperated from `wal` itself.

 ## config (i3 / sway)